Biden: ‘We will overcome this season of darkness in America’

 Democratic presidential nominee Joseph R. Biden on Thursday said the United States can overcome its “season of darkness” under President Trump if everyone hangs together.

 “I will be an ally of the light, not the darkness.
 It’s time for us - for we the people - to come together,” Mr. Biden said as he accepted his party’s nomination for president.
-“And make no mistake: united we can and will overcome this season of darkness in America.”
+“And make no mistake: united, we can and will overcome this season of darkness in America.”

 Mr. Biden delivered a speech that was at once urgent and hopeful, vowing to work just as hard to be a president for his detractors as he will his supporters.